 Who doesn't want to look and feel great when they travel?
 Wardrobe decisions for winter travel are always tough when you have to fit everything in that one small suitcase.
-These winter travel staples will let you get around the globe with ease and style.
+This winter vacation packing list will let you get around the globe with ease and style.

 Instead of thinking about how many jackets are too many (let's be honest: you can never have too many coats), think about the climate where you'll be traveling.
 Is the weather cold and windy but dry?
 Will you have to worry about freezing rain or snow?
 Does the forecast call for milder days?